playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 How do you use this example?
 Great question!

 First, start by clicking the button under the `useState` header.
-You'll notice that each time you click the button, it promptly triggers a re-render and your value displayed in the UI is immediately updated.
-Because of this, it enables the `useEffect` (with `num` as a dep) to compare the previous value to the current one - they don't match up - and run the `console.log` side effect.
+You'll notice that each time you click the button, it promptly triggers a re-render, and your value displayed in the UI is immediately updated.
+Thus, it enables the `useEffect` (with `num` as a dep) to compare the previous value to the current one - they don't match up - and run the `console.log` side effect.

 Now, once you've triggered the `useState` "add" button, do the same with the `useRef` button.
 Click it as many times as you'd like, but it (alone) will never trigger a re-render.
-Because `useRef` mutations do not re-render the DOM, neither `useEffect` is able to do a comparison of values, and therefore neither `useEffect` will run.
+Because `useRef` mutations do not re-render the DOM, neither `useEffect` is able to make a comparison of values, and therefore neither `useEffect` will run.
 However, the values in `.current` _are_ updating - they're just not showing up in the UI (because the component is not re-rendering).
 Once you trigger a re-render (by pressing the `useState` "add" button again), it will update the UI to match the internal memory value of `.current`.

 [TL;DR](https://www.dictionary.com/browse/tldr) - Try pressing `useState` "add" twice.
 The value on-screen will be 2.
 Then, try pressing the `useRef` "add" button thrice.
 The value on-screen will be 0.
 Press `useState`'s button once again and et voilà - both values are 3 again!